 In this photo, CERN scientific director Lyn Evans turns to the crowds, with a celebratory fist in the air, as he is applauded for his work overseeing the science behind the LHC.

 Once the presentations were over, the key players, including CERN Director-General Rolf Heuer (center), fielded questions from the media.

 Joe Incandela, CMS lead scientist, gives a very positive thumbs up in the wake of the Higgs boson announcement.
-MORE HIGGS BOSON NEWS: